bakkbone/bakkbone-florist-companion/README.md

 * "Recent Orders" Widget (5 latest orders)
 * "Delivery Methods" Widget (all delivery methods configured, with cost, list of suburbs, and edit link)
 * Admin bar navigation for all FloristPress-generated pages
+* Option to add admin bar navigation of WooCommerce settings

 ### Plugin Compatibility

+* Creates triggers for [AutomatorWP](https://wordpress.org/plugins/automatorwp) when delivery dates are marked as blocked (more items for this integration are planned)
+* Creates an action for [AutomatorWP](https://wordpress.org/plugins/automatorwp) to mark a delivery date as blocked (more items for this integration are planned)
 * Creates input masks for the [Gravity Forms](https://rocketgenius.pxf.io/bakkbone) "Telephone" field for Australian phone number formats _(affiliate link)_
 * Creates an Australian address format for the [Gravity Forms](https://rocketgenius.pxf.io/bakkbone) Address field _(affiliate link)_
 * Re-words the descriptions of fields on [WooCommerce Address Book](https://wordpress.org/plugins/woo-address-book/) features
 * Provides compatibility in PDF invoices/worksheets for Product Add-Ons from [Booster for WooCommerce](https://booster.io/buy-booster?campaign=bkf&btr=bakkbone) _(affiliate link)_
 * Acknowledges duplicated functionality with [Breakdance](https://breakdance.com/ref/357/) Page Builder when clashing features enabled, via persistent admin notice _(affiliate link)_

+### Page Builder Integrations

+* [Breakdance](https://breakdance.com/ref/357/) _(affiliate link)_ – ajax delivery suburb search element

 ### Localization